 When children (or adults) struggle to learn or function easily in their lives, one of the first things we need to look at is what we call Core Learning Skills.
 These are foundational visual and movement skills that allow us to move easily through our environment and our social and academic worlds.
 These skills, which develop through movement, support memory, attention, and organization.

 As a society, we have gotten very enamored with our electronic devices – and I have to admit, they are quite amazing.
 But one of the very best gifts we can give to our children is the opportunity to move and create with unstructured playtime.

 Do you have a struggling student?

-By addressing the underlying processing or learning skills that are needed for efficient learning, most learning and attention challenges can be dramatically improved or completely corrected.
+By identifying and addressing the inefficient underlying developmental or processing skills, most learning and attention challenges can be dramatically improved or completely corrected.

 Let us help you figure out and correct the root of the problem and remediate whatever academic skills have been affected.
 This also is a life-changing gift you can give to yourself or your child.